 For wheelchairs and incontinence pads, contact your GP or district nurse.

-If your equipment is not doing everything you need it to, you will need another assessment to see if:
+If your equipment is not doing everything you need it to, you will need another care needs assessment to see if:

 - you need different equipment

 - you need something done to adapt your current equipment to your new needs.

 If you wish to raise a complaint about your equipment, you must speak to your equipment provider in the first instance.